RobinBoers/molly-brown/README.md

   chroot happens immediately after reading the config file.
 All other paths specified in the config file (e.g. `DocBase`, `KeyPath`, `AccessLog`) must be specified relative to `ChrootDir`.
+* `UnprivUsername`: The username of an unprivileged user on the system which MollyBrown will change setuid() to if started by the superuser or when run as a setuid binary (default value "nobody").

 ## .molly files